balmjs/balm-ui/docs/scripts/docs/en/validator/validator.md

       methods: {
         onSubmit() {
           let customFieldset = this.step === 1 ? ['username'] : ['password'];
-          let result = this.balmUI.validate(this.formData, customFieldset);
+          let result = this.validator.validate(this.formData, customFieldset);
           // ...
         }
       }
     };
     ```

-  - 3. using `balmUI.setValidations`
+  - 3. using `validator.setValidations`

     ```js
     import { useValidator } from 'balm-ui';